 What is the flu vaccine?

-Why three viruses in the vaccine?
+Why are there three or four viruses in the vaccine?

 Influenza is a very serious illness, so serious that it’s constantly monitored by 130 influenza centers in 101 countries around the globe.
 Flu infection sweeps around the world in waves.
 There are hundreds of different strains of the virus but not all of them cause problems at the same time.
 By constantly monitoring which strains of the virus are infecting people in one area and watching it spread further, scientists can determine which strains are most likely to infect a given population, such as the United States.
 The virus can mutate as it travels so each flu vaccine carries three strains to ensure most effective immunization should any genetic changes in the virus occur along the way.